Kautzi/UdemyC_Exercises/11_Files/DataLoader2/Exercise.md

 - **init_ego_vehicle**
   - Load the ego vehicle data of the static global variable
 - **load_cycle**
-  - Load the other vehicle data of the currenty cycle of the static global variable
+  - Load the other vehicle data of the current cycle of the static global variable

 ## Main Function